Prostitution Act: Criticism

-It is argued that the formulation that "further objections and objections are excluded" has gone too far and requires a teleological reduction.
-For even the inability to work, in particular the minority of the customer, is a (legal obstacle) objection, which should be excluded according to the wording.
-It could not be intended by the legislature that, for example, the minor, who can not conclude effective contracts for the acquisition of everyday objects, can now justify effective compensation claims for sexual services.

 Since human dignity, as the highest constitutional value (Article 1 of the Basic Law), is not at the discretion of the state, or even by law, prostitution, according to some lawyers, continues to be immoral.
 In particular, it argues that § 2 ProstG only excludes the objection of immorality and § 1 speaks only of a "legally effective demand", however, does not order positively that the contract is not immoral or even effective.
 Also, the lack of enforceability of sexual performance shows clearly that it is still not a normal contract.
 However, the legal relationships are finally regulated by the Prostitution Act.

 Although § 180a StGB criminalises the "exploitation of prostitutes", the paragraph is rarely used, as both economic dependence and personal dependence are difficult to prove.
 A conviction in criminal proceedings is unlikely without the statement of those affected.

 The magazine EMMA, which holds a critical view on prostitution in general, claims the Prostitution Act promotes forced prostitution.

 The Federal Social Court found, in a judgment of 6 May 2009, that the Prostitution Act was enacted to protect employees and not to promote business.
 A brothel operator can not demand the placement of prostitutes by the Federal Employment Agency.